 Need a quick weeknight dinner?
-Try these Black Bean Avocado Quesadillas–fresh avocado, black beans, corn, cilantro and spices.
+Try these Vegan Black Bean Quesadillas–fresh avocado, black beans, corn, cilantro and spices.
 This recipe is so simple and ready in no time.
 Dairy free for those who may need it!

 Recently I was going through my closet trying to weed out clothes I don’t wear anymore.
 In doing so, I came across some items that I haven’t worn in at least 2, maybe even 3 years and yet I still was holding on to them.

 Time to let go